 SNAT/proxy/non-transparent mode (discussed above)

 Direct server return (DSR) - Currently, this is unsupported

 In DSR mode, the backend server responds directly to the client.
 Currently, NSX load balancer does not support DSR.

-- Create a certificate by double-clicking the Edge and then selecting Manage > Settings > Certificate.
+- As an example, lets configure a one-armed virtual server with SSL offload.
+Create a certificate by double-clicking the Edge and then selecting Manage > Settings > Certificate.